Published in Wilmott Magazine, May 2006

-Click on title or button to download paper (pdf, 355kB)
+Click on title to download paper (pdf, 355kB)

 A VaR-based Model for the Yield Curve